Zimbra/zm-oauth-social/README.md

 See the [documentation for api usage].

 After a user completes the oauth2 flow, the credentials for their account will be stored as a data source with a configured folder created in the user's root mailbox during authentication.
-The import it triggered after successful completion of the OAuth flow.
+The import is triggered after successful completion of the OAuth flow.
 An import can also be triggered manually with a `zmsoap` import data request.

 ---